 Make sure you use racks to separate each package of ribs so that water can circulate freely between them.

 You can fill Lipavi containers full enough so that the lid comes in contact with the water in the vessel.
-This save heat and prevents pouches from floating or otherwise protruding from the surface of the water.
+This saves heat and prevents pouches from floating or otherwise protruding from the surface of the water.

 After vacuum sealing the ribs, process at

 Once the short ribs have been processed, they are pasteurized/preserved.
 This gives you the choice of finishing and serving immediately or storing under refrigeration for later use.
 If you decide to save the ribs for later, submerge the unopened package(s) in iced water until 70 F/21 C is achieved.
-The ribs can then be safely refrigerated at 40 F/4 C for at least a week–much like a carton of milk.
+The ribs can then be safely refrigerated at 40 F/4 C for at least two weeks–much like a sealed carton of milk.
 Do not put the hot packages in the refrigerator!
 Not only will they spend too long in the temperature danger zone between 125 F and 40 F (52 C and 4 C), the heat from the pouches will compromise the safety of other foods in the vicinity.